jfcloutier/karma_system/design_notes/assessing.md

 Specifically, a goal is achieved according to these rules:

-* Given the impact is to persist an experience, the goal is achieved if a current experience has same object, kind and value as the goal's target
+* If the goal is to persist an experience, the goal is achieved if a current experience has the exact same origin object (with same evidence), kind and value as the goal's target
-* Given the impact is to terminate an experience, the goal is achieved if there is no current experience with same object, kind and value as the goal's target
+* If the goal is to terminate an experience, the goal is achieved if there is no current experience with the exact same origin object, kind and value as the goal's target
-* Given the impact is to create an experience, the goal is achieved if there is a current experience of the same kind with a value matching the goal's targeted value
+* If the goal is to create an experience, the goal is achieved if there is a current experience of the same kind and with a value and origin object matching the goal's target
+  * values that are not objects match if and only if they are the same
+  * how objects as origins or values match depend on the kind of experience (targeted and actual)
+    * a "create" goal is either instantiated direcly from a current experience (to impact it) or from the analysis of a causal theory
+      * currently, only from a `trend` experience can a "create" goal be directly instantiated from it in order to impact it
+      * the goal will be to change the value of a current, numerically-valued observation (a numerically-valued experience in the umwelt), to persist/terminate the trend's current value (based on current vs prior observation)
+      * there are three numerically-valued kinds of experiences: `count`, `activation` and `unchanged`
+      * how a current experience is determined to achieve a "create" goal depends on its kind
+        * `count` - a different count is to be realized from the one previously experienced
+          * the target's origin object will contain either too many or too few evidential observations compared to the targeted value (it was created from a count experience with a larger or smaller value)
-  * if the target is a relation, the targeted value (a set of observations) is a strict subset of the experienced value.
+          * if the evidence is undercounted in the target, the sought  `count` experience must have a strict superset of this evidence (in its origin object) - its cardinality gives the experienced count
+          * if the evidence is overcounted in the target, the sought `count` experience must have a strict subset of this evidence (etc.)
+        * `activation` - TBD
+        * `unchanged` - TBD